mozilla/redash-stmo/README.rst

 This uses Redash's own ability and redash-stmo is just set up to reuse it.

-.. admonition:: Behind the scenes
+Behind the scenes
   This will run docker-compose to create the server container that is running the Redash Python server and in effect the Redis and Postgres containers, too.

   It will then initialize the Postgres tables needed for Redash.

 Install npm modules
 ~~~~~~~~~~~~~~~~~~~